kavia-common/ticket-booking-app-148553-149050/Database/README.md

 This directory provides scripts to run PostgreSQL reliably in the preview environment.

+How to start in Preview (replaces any direct `postgres -c ...` invocation):
+- Preferred single command:
+  bash ./startup.sh
+  - This will attempt to start a local PostgreSQL on port 5001 using system binaries.
+  - If local binaries are not available, it falls back to Docker via run-postgres-docker.sh.
+  - On success, it performs a pg_isready health check and exits with code 0.

 Options:
 1) Local binaries (preferred if PostgreSQL is available on the system)
    - Runs PostgreSQL on port 5001, initializes a data directory if missing, configures listen_addresses='*', creates the default DB/user, and performs a health check.